BYLAWS FOR SPOKANE FAITH AND VALUES, 501c3

 b) Special meetings may be called by the Chair or by any two (2) Trustees with written notice, including notice by electronic mail with delivery service notification.
 The notice of any meeting shall state the date, time, and place of such meeting and be issued at least fourteen (14) days in advance.

-c) Committees shall meet once per quarter, or as decided upon by that committees members based on the needs of the LLC.
+c) Committees shall meet once per quarter, or as decided upon by that committees members based on the needs of the organization.

 i.
 To prevent unnecessary administrative backlogs, these subcommittee meetings do not require the same standards of notification.
 However, all good faith efforts will be made to notify subcommittee members of meetings in advance.

 ii.
-Committee meetings shall be recorded on the official LLC and Board calendars, with agendas and minutes reported to the Board as agreed upon in the committee charter.
+Committee meetings shall be recorded on the official organization and Board calendars, with agendas and minutes reported to the Board as agreed upon in the committee charter.

 e) Consent agendas shall be distributed to all Trustees no later than seventy-two (72) hours before each meeting.